-Epilepsy:
+• Epilepsy:

-- Animal and human studies have demonstrated the neuro-invasive potential of SARS-COV as well as coronavirus strains including HCoV-OC43 with preferential involvement of the thalamus and brainstem.50-52 So far, there have been 2 separate case reports of brain infections, one with encephalitis/meningitis presenting with seizures and another with acute necrotizing hemorrhagic encephalitis from Henry Ford without any reported seizures.
-A case series from China reported the occurrence of a clinical seizure in 1/214 (0.5%) patients with COVID-19 infections. - So far, there is no evidence to suggest increased 0 predisposition for acquiring COVID-19 among patients with epilepsy.
+- Animal and human studies have demonstrated the neuro-invasive potential of SARS-COV as well as coronavirus strains including HCoV-OC43 with preferential involvement of the thalamus and brainstem.61-63 - So far, there is no evidence to suggest increased predisposition for acquiring COVID-19 among patients with epilepsy.
 However, COVID infection can possibly increase risk for breakthrough seizure in a similar fashion to other febrile illnesses.
 Therefore, the CDC lists epilepsy patients among high risk conditions for COVID.
-Patients with epilepsy syndromes known to be susceptible to febrile illnesses such as Dravet Syndrome and genetic epilepsy with febrile seizures plus (GEFS+) are likely to be particularly at increased risk for breakthrough seizures or increased seizure frequency in the setting of COVID-19 infection.54 Use of rescue seizure medications can be considered in these patients. - The American Epilepsy Society released a statement recommending the prescriptions be refilled 1 week in advance for 30-day refills and 2 weeks in advance for 90-day refills.
-CMS has made healthcare plans more flexible which included removing prior authorization requirements, waiving prescription refill limits, allowing mail delivery of prescription medications and supporting tele visits. - Prescribers are advised to review drug interaction profiles of medications currently used for treatment of COVID-19 such as hydroxychloroquine with seizure medications and use caution when prescribing along with hepatically metabolized or hepatotoxic anti-seizure medications (ASMs).
-A list of the known drug interactions between ASMs and drugs used for COVID-19 treatment is available on the ILAE website as a useful reference for prescribing clinicians and clinical pharmacists.
+64 Patients with epilepsy syndromes known to be susceptible to febrile illnesses such as Dravet Syndrome and genetic epilepsy with febrile seizures plus (GEFS+) are likely to be particularly at increased risk for breakthrough seizures or increased seizure frequency in the setting of COVID-19 infection.65 Use of rescue seizure medications can be considered in these patients.

+- The American Epilepsy Society released a statement recommending the prescriptions be refilled 1 week in advance for 30-day refills and 2 weeks in advance for 90-day refills.66 CMS has made healthcare plans more flexible which included removing prior authorization requirements, waiving prescription refill limits, allowing mail delivery of prescription medications and supporting tele visits.67 - Prescribers are advised to review drug interaction 0 profiles of medications currently used for treatment of COVID-19 such as hydroxychloroguine with seizure medications and use caution when prescribing along with metabolized hepatically or hepatotoxic anti-seizure medications (ASMs).68 A list of the known drug interactions between ASMs and drugs used for COVID-19 treatment is available on the ILAE website as a useful reference for prescribing clinicians and clinical pharmacists.69

-Multiple sclerosis and demyelinating diseases:
+• Multiple sclerosis and demyelinating diseases:

-It is important here to distinguish between immunosuppressive immunomodulatorv and DMTs.
-While it is usually ok to continue immunomodulatorv DMTs includina IFNs, glatiramer acetate, teriflunomide and dimethyl fumarate, patients on cell depleting therapies alemtuzumab. ocrelizumab includina and cladribine are at increased risk for severe infections including COVID-19 infections.
-National MS Society recommends that the decision of continuing or discontinuing DMTs be taken on an individualized basis, taking into account the higher risk of infections associated with cell depleting agents and the higher risk of worsening disability among medications including natalizumab and fingolimod.59
+It is important here to distinguish between 0 immunosuppressive and immunomodulatory DMTs.
+While it is usually ok to continue immunomodulatorv DMTs includina IFNs. glatiramer acetate, teriflunomide and dimethyl fumarate, patients on cell depleting therapies including alemtuzumab, ocrelizumab and cladribine are at increased risk for severe COVID-19 infections including infections.
+National MS Society recommends that the decision of continuing or discontinuing DMTs be taken on an individualized basis, taking into account the higher risk of infections associated with cell depleting agents and the higher risk of worsening disability among medications including natalizumab and fingolimod.70